GRADUATE RESEARCH AWARDS for Disarmament, Arms Control and Non-Proliferation 2017-2018

 - A complete, official transcript of your grades (electronic copies of official transcripts are acceptable).

 - An academic paper (1,500 words, MLA format) responding to one of the specific Non-Proliferation, Arms Control and Disarmament topics shown below.

-Award winners will be invited to present their papers at a special event hosted by DFATD at DFATD Headquarters in Ottawa on February 26, 2016 and will be asked to produce a PowerPoint deck for their presentation.
-The cash awards will be presented at the GRA event in Ottawa and a report, including the papers presented, will be published online by The Simons Foundation.
+Award winners will present their papers at a special event hosted by Global Affairs Canada at the Lester B. Pearson building in Ottawa on March 1, 2018, and will be asked to produce a PowerPoint deck for their presentation.
+The cash awards will be issued at the GRA event in Ottawa and a report, including the papers presented, will be published online by The Simons Foundation.
 Please note that attendance at the GRA event in Ottawa is a mandatory requirement of the award.
 Approved domestic travel, accommodation and meal expenses will be provided by The Simons Foundation.

-Suggested reading lists for each topic are available upon request.
-To receive a copy, please contact Elaine Hynes at The Simons Foundation by email to email@example.com or at telephone number 778-782-7779.
+For more information, please contact Elaine Hynes at The Simons Foundation by email to email@example.com or by telephone at 778-782-7779.

 The primary objective of the Graduate Research Awards is to enhance Canadian graduate